Tyler O'Neill Player Props: Cardinals vs. Twins

 Tyler O'Neill At The Plate

-- O'Neill is batting .254 with eight doubles, two home runs and 14 walks.
+- O'Neill is batting .254 with eight doubles, three home runs and 14 walks.

-- O'Neill will look to extend his four-game hitting streak.
-He's batting .368 during his last games.
+- O'Neill enters this game on a five-game hitting streak.
+In his last games, he's hitting .421 with one homer.

-- O'Neill has reached base via a hit in 25 games this year (of 37 played), and had multiple hits in six of those games.
+- O'Neill has picked up a hit in 26 of 38 games this year, with multiple hits six times.

-- He has homered in two of 37 games played this year, and in 1.4% of his plate appearances.

-- In seven games this season (18.9%), O'Neill has picked up an RBI, including two games with multiple runs batted in.
+- O'Neill has driven in a run in eight games this year (21.1%), including two games with multiple runs batted in.

-- In 12 of 37 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.